High Frequency Spectrum of Primordial Gravitational Waves: Conclusions and discussion

 While such high frequency GW spectrum shows interesting features, it should be noticed that its abundance is too small to detect in near future.
-Moreover, it may be hidden by the other GW sources: for example, bremsstrahlung GWs emitted at the inflaton decay~\cite{Nakayama:2018ptw,Barman:2023ymn,Barman:2023rpg,Hu:2024awd,Hu:2024bha}, a possible inflaton decay into the graviton pair~\cite{Ema:2021fdz,Mudrunka:2023wxy,Tokareva:2023mrt,Strumia:2025dfn,Nakayama:2025xkn}, GWs from scattering of Standard Model particles~\cite{Ghiglieri:2015nfa,Ghiglieri:2020mhm,Ringwald:2020ist,Ghiglieri:2022rfp}, and GWs from large density fluctuations through preheating~\cite{Khlebnikov:1997di,Easther:2006vd,Easther:2006gt,Garcia-Bellido:2007nns,Garcia-Bellido:2007fiu,Dufaux:2007pt,Dufaux:2008dn}.
+Moreover, it may be hidden by the other GW sources: for example, bremsstrahlung GWs emitted at the inflaton decay~\cite{Nakayama:2018ptw,Barman:2023ymn,Barman:2023rpg,Hu:2024awd,Hu:2024bha}, a possible inflaton decay into the graviton pair~\cite{Ema:2021fdz,Mudrunka:2023wxy,Tokareva:2023mrt,Strumia:2025dfn,Nakayama:2025xkn}, back-scattering of high-energy particles off the inflaton~\cite{Xu:2024fjl,Bernal:2025lxp,Xu:2025wjq}, GWs from scattering of Standard Model particles~\cite{Ghiglieri:2015nfa,Ghiglieri:2020mhm,Ringwald:2020ist,Ghiglieri:2022rfp}, and GWs from large density fluctuations through preheating~\cite{Khlebnikov:1997di,Easther:2006vd,Easther:2006gt,Garcia-Bellido:2007nns,Garcia-Bellido:2007fiu,Dufaux:2007pt,Dufaux:2008dn}.
 However, the frequency dependence of these sources are much different from the one we derived and it is possible that the GW spectrum derived in this paper gives dominant contribution in some frequency range and hence still valuable to give precise prediction of the primordial GW spectrum.